mlcotton1/Getting-Cleaning-Data-Tidy-Data/README.md

 2. Download the compressed raw data (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 3. Unzip the raw data in the UCI HAR Dataset to your cloned repositorys' root directory
 4. Run the 'run_analysis.R'
-  a.
-Dependent on having the plyr package installed
-  b.
-Dependent on resetting your working directory to your repository root directory
+  Dependent on having the plyr package installed Dependent on resetting your working directory to your repository root directory